vespa-engine/documentation/en/performance/practical-search-performance-guide.md

  This is a practical Vespa query performance guide.
 It uses the [Last.fm](http://millionsongdataset.com/lastfm/) tracks dataset to illustrate Vespa query performance.
- Latency numbers mentioned in the guide are obtained from running this guide on a Macbook Pro x86.
+ Latency numbers mentioned in the guide are obtained from running this guide on a MacBook Pro x86.

 This guide covers the following query serving performance aspects:
 - [Basic text search query performance](#basic-text-search-query-performance)